Twins vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Carlos Correa and others are available in the Seattle Mariners-Minnesota Twins matchup at T-Mobile Park on Wednesday, starting at 9:40 PM ET.
+Player prop bet odds for Julio Rodriguez, Carlos Correa and others are available when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Thursday (at 3:40 PM ET).

 Bet on this matchup or its props with BetMGM!